zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Serenity_Wishlist.rst

 Virtual machine
 ~~~~~~~~~~~~~~~

-The Ethereum virtual machine has a number of suboptimalities at present,
+The Expanse virtual machine has a number of suboptimalities at present,
 and so there are plenty of features that can be added or impoved.
 Particular possibilities include: